Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Related Work

-Unlike light, sound propagation is significantly affected by reflections and reverberations and is closely linked to the local geometry along the propagation path.
-Although recent implicit methods have shown promising results in learning acoustic fields by incorporating context, they largely overlook the direct influence of explicit local geometry on sound behavior.
-Therefore, it is crucial to emphasize the role of explicit local geometry in RIR generation, as it can provide a more precise, physically grounded understanding of how sound interacts with surfaces and obstacles in a space.
+Unlike light, sound propagation is significantly influenced by reflections, reverberations, and occlusions, all of which are tightly coupled with the local geometry along the propagation path.
+While recent scene-specific implicit models have shown promising performance by incorporating learned spatial context or visual inputs, they often abstract away the underlying geometry and thus lack the ability to reason about detailed physical sound interactions.
+Generative methods, in contrast, do take mesh geometry as input, but their emphasis on scene generalization and reliance on global mesh-level encoders can dilute fine-grained spatial details that are crucial for accurate RIR reconstruction.
+Notably, none of the existing scene-specific models have explicitly incorporated local geometry in a structured or physically interpretable manner.
+Therefore, it is crucial to emphasize the role of explicit local geometry in scene-specific RIR generation, as it can provide a more precise, physically grounded understanding of how sound interacts with surfaces in a space.

-\section{{\name}: Mesh-infused Neural Acoustic Field}
+\section{Mesh-infused Neural Acoustic Field}